 To make sure staff are as in-the-know as possible, the A. Ja Leht newsletter is published every two months, covering company news and important information.
 The My Olvi group-wide newsletter is also published once a year.

-In 2012 we established the Olvi Academy, which develops the skills and competence of Olvi group staff, fosters uniform corporate culture and supports joint development projects throughout the group.
+In 2012 we established the Olvi Academy, which develops the skills and competence of employees from every Olvi group company, fosters uniform corporate culture and supports joint development projects throughout the group.
 The key training theme at the academy in 2016 and 2017 was corporate responsibility.

 The company cares about its former employees.
 A. Le Coq runs a club called Humal for past members of staff.
 Retired workers regularly meet at the factory, take trips and go to the theatre together and celebrate club members’ birthdays.
 Their ties to the company have not been severed.